steforson/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher in Economic and Organizational Psychology at LMU Munich.
+I am a former academic researcher in Economic and Organizational Psychology, now eager to embark on new horizons.
 Within the subbranch of Market and Consumer Psychology I explore the thoughts, feelings, and behavior of people in their interaction with all kinds of products and technologies in particular.
-Currently, I work in a collaboration project on the aesthetics of technology interactions in public spaces funded by the DFG (German Research Foundation).